 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives might be the first thing that comes to mind.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-To fully understand how the new Clean Energy Credit will apply to you, talk to your local Stoneham solar installation expert.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Stoneham solar panel company directly.

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
-Rebates, tax credits and more can be offered at a more local level.
-Incentives may be given by the state of Massachusetts, or by your county or municipality.
-Certain incentives are available for only a limited time, while others are ongoing.
+In addition to those provided at the federal level, there are often also state solar incentives.
+Tax credits, rebates and more may be available at a more local level.
+These incentives may be distributed by the Massachusetts government, or by your county or municipality.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Stoneham